 Soon, the Principality Qi developed dramatically, from a poor, remote state to a wealthy, flourishing empire.

 Therefore, the people of Qi respected Jiang Ziya as their honorable monarch, and sincerely pledged their loyalty to the Zhou Empire.
 Gradually, they integrated into Zhou’s culture.

-After everything was settled in the Principality Qi, he spent lots of time assisting king of Zhou in governing the central empire, and defeating rebellions and invasion wars.
+After everything was settled in the Principality Qi, he spent lots of time assisting the king of Zhou in governing the central empire and defeating rebellions and invasion wars.

 Unearthed Set of Weapons of the Western Zhou Dynasty — Shanxi Museum (Photo by Dongmaiying)